zeroDivZero/notes-azure/notes/4_consumption_based_model.md

 # CONSUMPTION-BASED MODEL

+To use only computing resources required at particular time.

 Two expense types pertaining to IT infrastructure models: **capital expenditure (CapEx)** and **operational expenditure (OpEx)**.

 ## CapEx